 That said, stretching before and after your strength-training workouts is always a good idea.
 "Before the workouts creates a window of opportunity for you to move through full ranges of motion [during the workout]," Stankiewicz says.
 "At the end, it serves as a way to restore some of these ranges of motions that might’ve tightened out as we work through our reps."

-Here, Stankiewicz shares his favourite upper-body stretches to add to your routine.
+Here, Stankiewicz shares his favorite upper-body stretches to add to your routine.
 In addition to these moves, he also recommends foam rolling the tender area where your tricep meets your armpit.
 "That intersection of tissue in your armpit on the backside of it is always going to be super busy and super active, so you’ll always find soreness there," he says.

 So, whether you're a Crossfitter or have a sore upper-body from your desk job, here are the stretches you need to know.